Analysis | Fantasy Football 2020 beginner’s guide: The best draft picks for Rounds 1-3

 WR/WR/RB

 You’re going to zig when everyone else is zagging by selecting wideout extraordinaire Michael Thomas with your first pick.
-Thomas set the NFL’s all-time receptions mark for a single season (149) last year and thinks he can break it again in 2020.
+Thomas set the NFL’s receptions mark for a single season (149) last year and thinks he can break it again in 2020.

 In Round 2, keep zigging by taking another wideout, Chris Godwin if available.
 According to Matt Harmon of Yahoo Sports, Godwin finished 2019 in the 87th percentile for success against man coverage and is the perfect complement to Mike Evans, Tampa Bay’s other top wideout.
 If someone has already selected Godwin, try for Robinson.

 In Round 3 you’ll need to get a running back.
-Chris Carson was available in almost two-thirds of mock drafts at this point and would be a solid choice.
-Carson ranked fifth in rushing attempts last season and had 39 red-zone carries for Seattle.
+Carson was available in almost two-thirds of mock drafts at this point and would be a solid choice.
+He ranked fifth in rushing attempts last season and had 39 red-zone carries for Seattle.
 No other player on the team had more than 12.

-If he isn’t available, go with Fournette, Conner or Melvin Gordon, who could become a workhorse for the Denver Broncos in 2020.
+If he isn’t available, go with Conner or Melvin Gordon, who could become a workhorse for the Denver Broncos in 2020.

 Pick 6 (6th, 19th and 30th)